 You can read much more about eighties pop music in Tim’s book The Camberwick Green Procrastination Society, a collection of columns and features.
 The Camberwick Green Procrastination Society is available in paperback here or from the Kindle Store here.

 Alternately, if you’re just feeling generous, you can buy me a coffee here.
 Like a caffeine-addicted Paul McCartney, I would enjoy simply having one.

 If you’re looking for more Looks Unfamiliar with a Christmas twist, you can find Ben talking about Bernard And The Genie here and Mr T’s Christmas Dream,There’s Something Wrong In Paradise, God In The House, To Hell With The Devil, Highway, The Flint Street Nativity, the 1990 Bullseye Christmas Special, Adam And Joe’s Fourmative Years and TFI 1998 here.
-You can also listen to me and Ben chatting about the Watch Nativity here.
+You can also listen to me and Ben chatting about the BBC schools programme Watch‘s retelling of The Nativity here.

 2 Hours Of Wicked Mixes To Keep You Moving All Night Long is a feature about Now Dance – the first ever Now That’s What I Call Music! spinoff from 1985 – which you can find here.
 You Can’t Imagine Summer Without It is a look at Now – The Summer Album, the bizarre follow-up to Now – The Christmas Album; you can find it here.

 Please don’t copy this only with more italics and exclamation marks.